Structured Matrix Learning under Arbitrary Entrywise Dependence and Estimation of Markov Transition Kernel: Markov Transition Matrix Estimation

 Like estimating a discrete distribution, most estimators of transition matrix start from the empirical frequency matrix $\tF$, whose $(i, j)$ element is defined by

 In order to apply our deterministic result, we let the observation be $Y=\tF$, effective noise be $\tF-F$, and apply the incoherent-constrained least-squares \eqref{alg:main}.
 To establish its property, we need to bound $\|\tF-F^{\star}\|$ as well as $\|\tF-F^{\star}\|_{\max}$ with high probability, which is stated in the following proposition.
+In particular, the first half of the proposition is the same as in Lemma 7 in \cite{zhang2019spectral}.
 Denote $p_{\max}:=\max_{i,j} p_{i,j}$.